University of Waterloo

 |Minimum GPA||Supporting documents||Application Deadlines 2017|

-Completed a recognized four-year Honours Bachelor's degree in a Canadian university (or its equivalent)
+Completed a recognized four-year Honours Bachelor's degree at a Canadian university (or its equivalent)

 3 years of full-time work experience in a private, public or non-profit sector setting*